September 23, 2014

 You don’t need to feel that way.

-There are a ton of techniques out there that will help you bring some life back to your email campaigns, and I figured I would drop you ten of them to get you going.
-After all, we’re closing in pretty quickly on Holiday 2014, which means there will be added pressures to stand out in your customers’ inboxes—regardless of whether you’re in retail.
+There are a ton of techniques out there that will help you bring some life back to your email campaigns, and below are 10 of them to get you going.

 So, here we go: